paudirac/Error-ROP/README.md

 would have to check for any of them if had failed or not and proceed with the next or stop and report the errors.

-With `either` you can leverage the checking to the library and just program the happy path functions and chain them with the `then` method:
+With `rop` you can leverage the checking to the library and just program the happy path functions and chain them with the `then` method:

     use Error::ROP;

-    my $res = either { 40 / $something }
+    my $res = rop { 40 / $something }
       ->then(sub { $_ / 2 })
       ->then(sub { $_ * 4 })
       ->then(sub { $_ + 2 });

-You can always know if the computation has succed by inspecting the either,
+You can always know if the computation has succed by inspecting the rop,

     say $res->value if $res->is_valid;